-Check for good terminal connection at the sensing probe at the pilot burner assembly.
+Check for good terminal connection at the sensing probe at the pilot burner assembly if pilot does not light.

 Check for electrical power to the valve.
-If electrical power and gas are present at the valve and the valve does not open when system calls for heat, replace valve.
+If electrical power and gas are present at the valve and the pilot does not operate when system calls for heat, replace valve.